adcloud/adserver-json-feed/source/using_the_api.md

 So there could be two tracking pixels that must be displayed for each ad impression (the postview image and the adcloud view tracking).

+### Dimension and Sizes

+As you could see in the example feed URL there are two more parameters:
+`dimension` and `sizes`.
+There meaning is described as the following:

+ * `dimension` - Dimension of the complete placement.
+The dimension have to be defined in the format `WIDTHxHEIGHT` (i.e.: `125x100`).
+ * `sizes` - The sizes of the single ad "slots".
+This parameter can be a comma separated list of dimension strings (i.e.: `120x85,240x150`).

+The feed can contain both, display and image-text ads.
+For display ads we filter all those ads, that don't match the given dimension.
+In the case of an image-text ad we will pre-filter those ads that doesn't match the given sizes.
+If more then one size is given, the ad must only fit one of them.

 ### Adcloud View Tracking